 While very few companies are tasked with sending messages about nuclear crises, there are other types of crises and emergencies that can happen.
 Companies should be prepared to respond to inclement weather, active shooters, security breaches, or other threats to employee safety.
 Companies need both a good crisis communication platform and sound emergency protocols in place before an emergency happens.
 For example:

-- Designate who is allowed to send out different types of messages.
 Companies can customize their procedures depending on the type of message.
 They might allow relatively broad access for sending basic messages (for example, letting employees know that the building will open an hour late due to winter weather).
 But, if there is a more sensitive message (for example, an immediate evacuation order), sending capacities might be limited to a smaller group of personnel in order to make mishaps less likely.

-- Require a two-person approval process for highly sensitive messages.
 With the RedFlag Mass Notification system, a company can customize their crisis communication policies.
 They can have a two-step process for highly sensitive messages and require a second person to approve the message before it is sent.
 This makes errors similar to the situation in Hawaii much less likely to occur.

-- Follow up quickly with additional information.
 Hawaii officials knew within three minutes that the error had happened, but their system didn’t allow for impromptu messages to be sent.
 It took 38 minutes to program and send the false alarm message.
 With RedFlag, no programming is needed.
 Additional messages can be sent quickly.
 During a crisis, information may need to be sent as it becomes available.
 RedFlag allows for a quick and flexible approach to mass communications.

 If your company would like to review your crisis communication procedures and see if RedFlag is right for you, contact us.
 We would love to chat and see if RedFlag is the best crisis communication platform for you.